 What Makes a Drone Easy for Photography

 GPS position hold is the single most important feature for photography-focused flying.
 Without it, the pilot must constantly make small control inputs to maintain position while also framing shots — a difficult coordination task for beginners.
-GPS hold lets the drone sit still in the air, freeing the pilot to focus entirely on the shot.
+GPS hold lets the drone sit still in the air, freeing the pilot to focus entirely on the composition.

 UK-Specific Considerations for Aerial Photography